someshsingh22/someshsingh22.github.io/BLOG_INDEX_README.md

 If a blog post doesn't appear in the index:
 1. Make sure it's in the correct directory
 2. Check that it has the required HTML structure
-3. Run the update script again
+3. Run the update script manually
 4. Check the console for any errors